aymen-hadj-mebarek/AI_flappy_bird/readme.md

 - Python 3.x
 - Pygame
 - NEAT-Python

-\\ You can install all dependencies via the requirements.txt file.
+""" You can install all dependencies via the requirements.txt file """

 ## Credits
 This project was developed as a demonstration of the NEAT algorithm combined with the classic Flappy Bird game.